Director, Knowledge Discovery Laboratory

 Natural Sciences.
 In 2017, one of my papers

 received the IEEE INFOCOM Test of Time Paper Award.

-Inferring causal effects in relational data.
+Inferring network effects in relational data.
 David Arbour, Daniel Garant, and David Jensen (2016).
 SIGKDD.

 Statistical Relational Learning